dGs-/WAPT-Documentation/source/wapt-concept/index.rst

 A key concept that can be hard to understand is the behavior of a WAPT agent when installing a package and the considerations around it.

-WAPT agent package installation can be split in SSS steps:
+WAPT agent package installation can be split in several steps:

 * package downloaded in agent cache;